clemsadand/AirPollution/README.md

-# Air Pollution Modelling with PINN and CR-FEM
+# Air Pollution Modelling with PINN and CRBE

 ## Description

 This project study the modeling of air pollution using the advection-diffusion equations in a bounded two-dimensional domain.
 It implements and compares two numerical methods for solving time-dependent advection-diffusion equations:
 1.  **Physics-Informed Neural Networks (PINN)**: A deep learning approach where a neural network is trained to satisfy the PDE, initial conditions, and boundary conditions.
-2.  **Crouzeix-Raviart Finite Element Method (CR-FEM)**: A classical finite element approach using Crouzeix-Raviart elements and a Backward Euler time-stepping scheme.
+2.  **Crouzeix-Raviart Finite Element Method (CRBE)**: A classical finite element approach using Crouzeix-Raviart elements and a Backward Euler time-stepping scheme.

 The project includes scripts for running experiments to compare the accuracy and performance of these methods.

 ## Features

--   Implementation of CR-FEM for 2D advection-diffusion problems.
+-   Implementation of CRBE for 2D advection-diffusion problems.
 -   Implementation of PINNs for 2D advection-diffusion problems.
 -   Mesh generation for FEM using the Gmsh Python API.
 -   Latin Hypercube Sampling for generating collocation points in PINNs.